HamoyeHQ/stage-f-06-wine-tasting/README.md

 # Wine Reviews
+*Create a predictive model to identify wines through blind tasting like a master sommelier*

 **Inspiration**

 This dataset offers some great opportunities for sentiment analysis and other text related predictive models.
 The goal is to create a model that can identify the variety, winery, and location of a wine based on a description.

 **Content**